Kawasaki history and facts

-Kawasaki retains an interest in a broad range of sectors to this day – from tunnel boring to helicopter design.
-However, when it came to motorcycles, the big change came in 1960 when Kawasaki took over Meguro Motorcycles, a major (though struggling) Japanese bike manufacturer.
+Kawasaki retains an interest in a broad range of sectors to this day, from tunnel boring to helicopter design.
+But when it came to motorcycles, the big change came in 1960 when Kawasaki took over Meguro Motorcycles, a major (though struggling) Japanese bike manufacturer.

-But 1960 represented a watershed for the company as the Meguro takeover emphasised Kawasaki’s intent to be a big player in motorbike design and manufacture.
+But 1960 represented the true watershed for the company as the Meguro takeover emphasised Kawasaki’s intent to be a big player in motorbike design and manufacture.

-In 1961, Kawasaki produced its first complete motorcycle post-Meguro takeover – the B8 125cc two-stroke.
+In 1961, Kawasaki produced its first complete motorcycle post-Meguro takeover – the B8 125cc 2-stroke.

 And the new bikes kept coming.
-1962 saw a series of the two-stroke models from 50-250cc released, with the 250cc disc-valve ‘Samurai’ attracting particular attention in the US.
+1962 saw a series of the 2-stroke models from 50cc to 250cc released.
+The 250cc disc-valve ‘Samurai’ attracted particular attention in the US.

-Four years later in 1966, the 650 W1 was launched - the biggest bike made in Japan at the time.
+Then, 4 years later in 1966, the 650 W1 was launched, the biggest bike made in Japan at the time.

-At the very end of the 1960s, Kawasaki began making a serious impact on the race track too when Dave Simmonds won the 1969 World Championship, in the 125cc class.
+At the end of the 1960s, Kawasaki began making a serious impact on the race track, too.
+This was when Dave Simmonds won the 1969 World Championship, in the 125cc motorbike class.

 In the same year, the Kawasaki H1 (also known as the Mach III) was unveiled.
 The 500cc 3-cylinder 2-stroke, powerful for its day, helped establish Kawasaki’s reputation in the US.